What happens when you can’t pay your taxes?

 • You are an individual, a business with income tax liabilities only, or you are out of business (for which any type of tax qualifies).

-• The unpaid balance originally assessed, which includes tax, penalties, and interest, is less than $25,000.
+• The unpaid tax debt balance originally assessed, which includes tax, interest and penalties, is less than $25,000.
 Interest and penalties that have accrued since you filed (unassessed) do not count toward the tax amount limitation.
 If you are above $25,000, you can pay it down to qualify.

 • You agree to a direct debit installment agreement with a 60-month term or less.
 What this means is that the payment is directly taken each month from your bank account.
 If the IRS can only legally collect for, say, 30 months, then you must pay off the balance in 30 months or less.